Deluge (software): History

 The 0.5.x release marked a complete rewrite from the 0.4.x code branch.
 The 0.5.x branch added support for encryption, peer exchange, binary prefix, and UPnP.

 Nearing the time of the 0.5.1 release, the two original developers effectively left the project, leaving Rory Mobley and Andrew "andar" Resch to continue Deluge's development.

 Version 0.5.4.1 saw support for both Mac OS X (via MacPorts) and Windows being introduced.

-Around this time, Deluge became notable for its resistance to Comcast's bandwidth throttling without a change in code, while clients like Vuze (Azureus) and μTorrent had to borrow the method implemented by Deluge.
+Around 2008, Deluge became notable for its resistance to Comcast's bandwidth throttling without a change in code, while clients like Vuze (Azureus) and μTorrent had to borrow the method implemented by Deluge.

 From version 1.1.1 through version 1.1.3, Windows installers were unavailable due to the Windows packager leaving the project.
 Windows became unavailable following the move to GTK3 in 2019.
 However, Windows installers, supporting both libtorrent 1.2.x and 2.0.x, are once again available starting with version 2.1.0 released in 2022.

 Following 1.1.3, packages for all non-Windows operating systems are no longer provided by the developers; instead, source tars and community provided packages were released.